aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULES_DEV_GUIDE.md

     ```
     mkdir rules/cloudformation/aws/dynamodb
     ```
-3. Create a rule file with a `.guard` extension and the file name must match with the [AWS Config Managed rules](https://docs.aws.amazon.com/config/latest/developerguide/dynamodb-pitr-enabled.html) identifier in *lower case*.
+3. Create a rule file with a `.guard` extension using snake casing and all lower case.
+If the rule being developed is a best-effort Guard implementation, then file name must match with the [AWS Config Managed rules](https://docs.aws.amazon.com/config/latest/developerguide/dynamodb-pitr-enabled.html) identifier but still be in *lower case*.
     ```
     touch rules/aws/dynamodb/dynamodb_pitr_enabled.guard
     ```
-4. Edit `dynamodb_pitr_enabled.guard` file and insert the [template header](../rules/aws/_template/aws_managed_rule_identifier.guard) filling out the necessary details.
+4. Edit `dynamodb_pitr_enabled.guard` file and insert the [template header](../rules/aws/_template/aws_managed_rule_identifier.guard) filling out the necessary details. **Be sure to update the `Scenarios` section adding in any additional scenarios needed.** At minimum there should be in the order of SKIP, PASS, FAIL scenarios.
+The last required scenario defined should be a SKIP which represents a suppressed rule.
     ```
     #
     # Rule Identifier: